pierangeloc/programs-as-data/presentation/deckset.md

 ---

 # Scala  shines...
-- Compiler exhaustive checks
+- Compiler _exhaustive checks_
-- Phantom types to make unwanted constructions impossible
+- _Phantom types_ to make unwanted constructions impossible
-- `given`s to limit possible combinations
+- _`given`_ to limit possible combinations

 ---

 # ...but all you need is data
-- Languages with good sum and product types
+- Languages with good _ADT_
-- Pattern matching (data de-construction)
+- Pattern matching (data _de-construction_)
-- Add methods to types
+- Data with _methods_ for ergonomics

 ---

 # _**Keep it Simple**_

-- No need for HKTs
+- No need for _HKTs_ unless you really necessary
-- Restrict operations to a limited set
+- _Restrict operations_ to a limited set
-- We don't always need monads in high-level problems
+- We _don't always need monads_ in high-level problems

 ^ Simplicity is a feature, not a limitation.
 We don't need to learn free monads, natural transformations etc to implement this.